2023 French pension reform strikes: Reaction by protesters

 Protests took place in other cities, such as Rennes, Nantes, Lyon, Toulouse, and Marseille.
 In the latter, shop windows and bank fronts were smashed, for which "radical leftist groups" were partially blamed, with shops looted.
-Protests in the former three cities were reported to have resulted in clashes between protestors and police, and in Lyon consisted of approximately "400 people gathered in front of administrative offices, calling for the president to resign".
+Protests in the former three cities were reported to have resulted in clashes between protesters and police, and in Lyon consisted of approximately "400 people gathered in front of administrative offices, calling for the president to resign".
 There had been a brief blockade of the National Library early in the day.

-The following day, Interior Minister Gérald Darmanin told RTL radio that 310 had been arrested in relation to protest action nationwide, with 258 in Paris.
+The following day, Interior Minister Gérald Darmanin told RTL Radio that 310 had been arrested in relation to protest action nationwide, with 258 in Paris.